 - Equifax Credit Freeze 1-800-349-9960

 - Innovis Credit Freeze 1-800-540-2505 Some have suggested freezing your credit with this smaller credit reporting agency as well.

-Once you place your credit freeze the credit reporting company will send you a confirmation letter containing a unique PIN number or password.
-Keep that PIN in a safe place as you'll need it to lift the freeze in the future.
+Once you place your credit freeze the credit reporting company may send you a confirmation letter containing a unique PIN number or password.
+Keep that PIN in a safe place as you’ll need it to lift the freeze in the future.

 Lifting A Credit Freeze